 Hampshire FA's official First Aid suppliers are Koolpak UK Ltd, the UK's leading supplier of First Aid and Sports Injury Equipment.
 By entering into partnership with Koolpak, clubs can save money on vital supplies delivered in excellent turnarounds (usually 1-2 days if the product has been ordered before 4pm).
 By ordering through Hampshire FA, clubs and leagues can achieve cost savings whilst being assured of top quality equipment, shipped directly to them from Koolpak.

 Don't want to pay online?
-No problem, check out the products on the online site and state them in an email to also include the quantity, name and address of where you would like the products to be shipped to in an email to Isabella Pearson, Business Support Officer who will place on your behalf.
-We will then send you an invoice you for the goods with payment options to include BACS, cheque, cash, credit or debit card.
-Contact Isabella Pearson for more details.
+No problem, check out the products on the online site and state them in an email to also include the quantity, name and address of where you would like the products to be shipped to in an email to Isabella Pearson who will place the order on your behalf.
+We will then email you an invoice for the goods with payment options to include BACS, cheque, cash, credit or debit card.
+Contact Isabella Pearson for details including payment.

 Ordering your club's first aid kit & equipment just got easier with the County FA order page online - simply click on the items and pay online, saving you time and admin work!

 FA LEVEL 1 INTRODUCTION TO FIRST AID IN FOOTBALL

 The FA Level 1 Introduction to First Aid in Football provides you with the knowledge, practical skills and confidence to attend a conscious or unconscious player, ensuring that appropriate care is given until the emergency medical services arrive and takeover, or until an alternative healthcare professional(s) assumes responsibility.
 It is a practical guide to dealing with the essential components of saving a life, both in training and matches.

 Footballers who sustain a suspected concussion, either during training or in a game, should immediately be removed from the pitch and not allowed to return until the appropriate treatment has been administered.